fabiospampinato/skex/readme.md

 #### `record`

-This op matches a single [Plain Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object), where all values, and optionally all keys also, are matches against a specific schema.
+This op matches a single [Plain Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object), where all values, and optionally all keys also, are matches against specific schemas.

 ```ts
 import {record} from 'skex';